-STACEY BERKHEIMER studied modern dance at Sarah Lawrence College.
-She performed with
+STACEY BERKHEIMER studied modern dance at Sarah Lawrence College and performed with

 The Corner Store Dance Company for ten years.
-She has been dancing with the LPDC since 1992, even though
+She has been dancing with the LPDC since 1992, even after

 for her to keep dancing, from a distance!
 She is also an accountant at PDRI, a human resources consulting

 company in Minneapolis; and a counselor at Singing Eagle Lodge, a summer camp for girls in New Hampshire.

 Saxophonist and composer PETER BRAININ is a Grammy and Latin Grammy winning artist